JohnArochaDev/password-manager/NEXTSTEPS.md

 ADDITIONAL features

 1. auto populate / auto saving / asking to save if a user logs in, bttn if its blocked by google
-  Today:
-    try and get the extension to recognize if a website is the same as one thats saved in the users credentials maybe only save the website.com. discord.com facebook.com
   Needs:
     1. [DONE] active URL
-    2. snippet the URL / save the whole URL and the snipppet. maybe on a click a redirect to login page
+    2. [DONE] snippet the URL / save the whole URL and the snipppet.
-    3. find the username / password fields on ANY website at ANY time, record what is put into these fields
+    3. [DONE] find the username / password fields on ANY website at ANY time, record what is put into these fields
-    4. ask the user if they want to save on SUCCESSFUL login OR on a submit, if not delete the data retrieved
+    4. [DONE] ask the user if they want to save on SUCCESSFUL login OR on a submit, if not delete the data retrieved
-    5. if the snippetURL meets the same as one of the credential snippets, ask the user to login with a saved credential via modal
+    5. [DONE] if the snippetURL meets the same as one of the credential snippets, ask the user to login with a saved credential via modal
-    6. potentially encrypt data stored in chrome.storage.local if stored that way for extra security
+    6. [NOTDONE] potentially encrypt data stored in chrome.storage.local if stored that way for extra security
-    7. add a check to see if an SVG has been saved under the credential, if not save the new SVG from the object in background.js
+    7. [NOTDONE] add a check to see if an SVG has been saved under the credential, if not save the new SVG from the object in background.js
-    8. Change all SECRET KEYS before any kind of deployment, just in case keys were used in code somewhere during development
+    8. [NOTDONE] Change all SECRET KEYS before any kind of deployment, just in case keys were used in code somewhere during development
-    9. MAYBE CHANGE THELENGH OF TIME BEFORE A USER IS LOGGED OUT
+    9. [NOTDONE] MAYBE CHANGE THELENGH OF TIME BEFORE A USER IS LOGGED OUT
-    10. SECURE THE UUID IN chrome.storage.local
+    10. [DONE] SECURE THE UUID IN chrome.storage.local
-    11. CHANGE THE API TO REQUIRE HTTPS

 2. favicon saving for closed card display favicon is stored in the url object in background.js